caplin/project-templates/trading-template/README.md

 1. Open the generated configuration file `build/env/blade_config/environment-ide.conf` and check that the configuration has been generated correctly.
 Make manual corrections to the file as required.

-1. In your IDE, create a run configuration with the working directory set to `build/env/DataSource`.
+1. In your IDE, create a run configuration for the main class of your project:

+     * set the working directory to `build/env/DataSource`

+     * add a new command line argument: `--trading-property-file=etc/trading-provider.properties`

 1. Run the adapter using the new run configuration.